PTC-Academic/LEGO-Spatial-Computing-Project/5-FFT-Activity.md

 ## Getting Started
 A Fast Fourier Transform (FFT) is a method of frequency analysis that takes a discrete signal in the time domain and transforms that signal into its frequency domain components -- the fundamental frequencies at which an an object is vibrating.
 These frequencies is important to know to avoid having an object vibrate at its natural frequency, as that could cause potential failure in the object.
 In this activity, an FFT analysis will be made on a LEGO-based radial engine.

 ## Changing the Hardware Interface

 As mentioned in **Connecting a LEGO SPIKE Prime to Vuforia Spatial Toolbox**, the setup of the nodes can be changed depending on need.
-In the case of this FFT activity, the node setup needs to be in Advanced mode in order to do the necessary analysis.
+In the case of this FFT activity, the Spike Prime Hardware Interface setup needs the **complexity** set to "advanced" and the **activity** set to "fft" in order to  ensure that all necessary nodes are made visible for the necessary analysis.

 1. Connect the SPIKE Prime to a computer via Bluetooth if not already connected
 2. Open Terminal/Command Prompt and go to the vuforia-spatial-edge-server directory